Cave of Letters: Second exploration in 1961

 In the second dig of the Cave of Letters, in a previously explored section of the cave, a well concealed crevice was discovered and in it a number of artifacts were found in a palm basket.
 These included an empty jewelry box, with a barrel shaped top and a flat bottom that was painted with yellow and red dots, some wooden plates and bowls, and an iron sickle.
 A pair of woman's sandals was also discovered, one of which was examined by an orthopedic specialist, who judged from the shape of it that the wearer of the sandal must have had a limp.
 Among the rest of the artifacts discovered were three knives, a frying pan, and a mirror similar to one found the previous year.

 Under the basket, a bag held another bundle of documents, that would be known as Babatha’s cache.
 Still below there was a reed tube and six papyri, next to a leather pouch.

 More artifacts were found elsewhere in the cave, including a second coin from the "Freedom of Jerusalem" period, two cooking pots, and a fowling net.
 The net measured 6.5 by 10 meters, with 4 cm wide holes and a drawstring.
 Another cache was found in a hidden cleft, and in it were six iron keys, known in the Mishnah as "knee" or "elbow" keys, so named because they were shaped to fit through a small opening through the gate and engage the lock on the other side of the gate.
-The next discovery was of a set of one large glass bowl, and two smaller glass plates, in a palm fiber wrap, as well as two willow baskets and a strip of papyrus with verses 7 and 8 chapter 20 of Book of Numbers written in Hebrew - these two verses concern God's commandment to Moses and Ahron to speak to the desert rock so that it produce water.
+The next discovery was of a set of one large glass bowl, and two smaller glass plates, in a palm fiber wrap, as well as two willow baskets and a strip of papyrus with verses 7 and 8 of chapter 20 of the Book of Numbers written in Hebrew - these two verses concern God's commandment to Moses and Ahron to speak to the desert rock so that it produce water.

 The documents discovered to be part of the leather pouch dealt with various land transactions, some being dealt with by Bar-Kokhba's administrators during his first year as Nasi Israel.
 Another one described the terms in which the lands of En-gedi would be leased and included signatures of four of the leases.